littlelines/ceo/README.md

 ### Authentication

-Every generated controller will call `:authenticate_admin!` before every action.
+Every generated controller will call `#authenticate_admin!` before every action.
-This does nothing if `:authenticate_admin!` is not defined in your application.
+This does nothing if `#authenticate_admin!` is not defined in your application.
-You must write your own `:authenticate_admin!` method in your `ApplicationController`.
+You must write your own `#authenticate_admin!` method in your `ApplicationController`.

 ### Getting started